MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

-# Work with 3D models
+# Place and manipulate 3D models

 The home screen of Product Visualize is the **My Opportunities** page.
 Each opportunity typically has multiple products within it, and each product can have multiple 3D models.